covid-at-home/covid-at-home/level4.md

 Blood pressure lower than the bottom of the normal range (90 mmHg systolic, 60 mmHg diastolic) is cause for concern.
 Note that blood pressure comes as two numbers, the systolic and diastolic pressure.
 If you have a cheap automatic device it should tell you both these numbers.
 If you have a device, note the systolic pressure on the [diary form](/images/covid-diary.pdf).

 If you do not have a device to measure blood pressure or have trouble getting a reading, then try testing the patient's capillary refill time instead.
 Check by placing his or her fingers flat on a hard surface.
 Use your finger to press down on one of his or fingernails from the top.
 The fingernail should lose color.
 Check how long it takes the fingernail to turn its normal color again.
 It should take 1-2 seconds.
 Longer than that may indicate low blood pressure.
-It could also be a symptom of dehydration.

 Dehydration is a common cause of low blood pressure, so immediate home care may include encouraging the patient to eat and drink, especially foods or beverages containing essential electrolytes like potassium and sodium.
 Dizziness is a common symptom of low blood pressure, so the dizzy patient will want to be careful while changing positions (laying to sitting up, sitting to standing); fainting may occur.
-But really, once again, if things do not look right somehow - if blood pressure is very low, or if the patient normally has high blood pressure and it's looking much lower than their normal - again, get help.
+But really, once again, if things do not look right somehow -- if blood pressure is very low, or if the patient normally has high blood pressure and it's looking much lower than their normal -- again, get help.

 ### Too high or too low heart rate